peanut3322/CCM101-jmreofrir/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

+<b>Checkpoint 4 – Cloud Platform Recommendation Challenge</b>

+CloudNova Technologies has received requests from four clients.
+Analyze each scenario and recommend the most appropriate cloud platform.

 <b> Client A – Startup Company </b>
  A startup company wants to launch a new mobile application.
 Their budget is limited, but they expect rapid growth within the next few years.